ISA, monthly interest & more ways to beat the savings tax trap

 We all get a £20,000 annual ISA allowance, but teaming up with your partner means you can put away £40,000 each year without handing anything over to HMRC.

-Given there’s a new tax year starting in eight months, that’s effectively £80,000 that you could save between you in ISAs over the next year, and enjoy completely tax-free returns in the process.
+Given there’s a new tax year starting in less than three months, that’s effectively £80,000 that you could save between you in ISAs over the next year, and enjoy completely tax-free returns in the process.

 There are some clear downsides to this approach of course, namely what will happen to that cash should you break up, plus the question of control if one of you is less good at resisting the temptation to dip into the savings on a regular occasion.